dgraph-io/dgraph/wiki/content/design-concepts/index.md

 * Find all posts written by popular author X over the last year (possibly thousands).
 * Find all people who liked those posts (easily millions) `result set 1`.
-* Find all your friends
+* Find all your friends.
 * Find all their friends `result set 2`.
 * Intersect `result set 1` with `result set 2`.